ibm-cloud-docs/text-to-speech/science.md

 # The science behind the service
 {: #science}

-The {{site.data.keyword.texttospeechfull}} service offers voices that rely on [neural voice technology](#science-neural).
-The service offers both neural and enhanced neural voices.
-The topic of synthesizing text to speech is inherently complex.
+The {{site.data.keyword.texttospeechfull}} service offers only voices that rely on [neural voice technology](#science-neural): *expressive*, *enhanced neural*, and *neural* voices.
+A brief overview of neural voice technology follows.
+But the topic of synthesizing text to speech is inherently complex.
 For more information about the scientific research behind the service's speech technology, see the documents that are listed in [Research references](/docs/text-to-speech?topic=text-to-speech-references).
 {: shortdesc}

 ## Neural voice technology